jenyu7/-she_sells_seaSHELLs_by_the_seashore/README.md

 ## Attempted:
 **The following were attempted but never completed**
-*Multiples pipes in a statement such as `ls | wc | cat`.
+* Multiple pipes in a statement such as `ls | wc | cat`.
 Instead, the first command is piped into the second, and everything else is ignored.

 ## Bugs:
 * `>>`, `>&`, `>>&`, `1>`, `1>>`, `2>`, `2>>`, `&>`, and `&>>` are not supported.
 Even though they were not required, it doesn't break the program either.
 They print out an error instead.